hmslima/sambahsacompletegrammar/sambahsa.md

 ### THE USE OF THE PREPOSITION “AD” WITH VERBS IN THE INFINITIVE

-You've meet an example of the kind:
+You've known an example of the following kind:

 **Ghohdim kaupe un wogh {gO:dim kAop un wog} –** I could buy a car